pcuzner/fioloadgen/README.md

 - [x] UI - view results from db
 - [X] UI - show profiles, submit jobs (submit remaining)
 - [X] UI - add use chart.js to visualize the results a run
-- [ ] UI - reload the fiomgr pod with local changes (reload button on the profiles page)
+- [X] UI - reload the profiles in the UI with changes in the filesystem
 - [ ] extend the 'fiotester' container to include other benchmarking tools
 - [ ] enable the fioservice to run away from the cli (remote loadgen deployments)
 - [ ] provide an fioservice container that can be run on the target infrastructure, instead of locally
-- [ ] optimize the react code base
+- [ ] react optimization